 (LEFT: Southern Paranormal Investigations of Atlanta team members Karen Fon, founder and lead investigator, as well as investigators Paul Fon and Karen Brown and sensitive Susan Gilbert, stand in front of the Cherokee Ledger-News, located in historic downtown Woodstock.
 Also joining the team were two investigators-in-training, along with audio specialist Michelle Baker, not pictured.
 Photo by Jessica Wagner | Ledger-News)

 W.L.
 Dean and his wife, Luella, lived in the home from 1883 to 1945.
 Their descendants owned the home for nearly a century, according to land deeds.

-When drafting a conclusion about the home, located at 103 E. Main Street in downtown Woodstock, Fon said the SPIA took many aspects into consideration, such as photographic and audio evidence, as well as personal experiences.
+When drafting a conclusion about the home, located in downtown Woodstock, Fon said the SPIA took many aspects into consideration, such as photographic and audio evidence, as well as personal experiences.